ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **dashStyle `number[]`**

-The definition of the dashses used to render the stroke.
+The definition of the dashes used to render the stroke.
 The default value is empty, which will render one solid line.
-The length of the dashses and gaps specified here are multiplied with the thickness of the pen when it is drawn.
-So in case you want dashses with a length of one millimeter on a pen with 0.1 mm thickness, you must specify a dash of length 10 here.
+The length of the dashes and gaps specified here are multiplied with the thickness of the pen when it is drawn.
+So in case you want dashes with a length of one millimeter on a pen with 0.1 mm thickness, you must specify a dash of length 10 here.

 **dashOffset `number`**

 The offset of the first dash.
 The stroke is solid to the specified offset.
-The specified offset is multiplied with the pens thickness, just like the dashstyle.
-Be aware that a **positive** offset will move the dashses **against stroke direction**
+The specified offset is multiplied with the pens thickness, just like the dash style.
+Be aware that a **positive** offset will move the dashes **against stroke direction**

 **dashCap [`LineCap`](#linecap)**